microsoft/autogen/website/docs/FAQ.md

 assistant = autogen.AssistantAgent(name="assistant", llm_config={"api_key": ...})
 ```

+### Can I use non-OpenAI models?

+Yes.
+Please check https://microsoft.github.io/autogen/blog/2023/07/14/Local-LLMs for an example.

 ## Handle Rate Limit Error and Timeout Error

 You can set `retry_wait_time` and `max_retry_period` to handle rate limit error.
 And you can set `request_timeout` to handle timeout error.
 They can all be specified in `llm_config` for an agent, which will be used in the [`create`](/docs/reference/oai/completion#create) function for LLM inference.